 Jack Leijssen (Trainer)

 A trip to Philips Semiconductors in the US made his reputation as an electronic design specialist within Philips.
-Ever since, Jack Leijssen has been spreading his holistic view on EMC, signal integrity and the like, both inside the company and out, through High Tech Institute.
+Ever since, Jack Leijssen has been spreading his holistic view on EMC, signal integrity and the like, both inside the company and out, through High Tech Institute in his training “Signal integrity of a PCB“.

 'The IC designers screwed up and I got to clean up their mess'